hollodk/visitor-tracker-bundle/README.md

 # 🕵️ Beast Visitor Tracker Bundle

-A modern, file-based Symfony bundle for tracking and analyzing website visitors — perfect for small projects, privacy-aware apps, and internal tools.
+A modern, privacy-aware Symfony bundle for tracking and analyzing visitors on your website or app.
+No cookies.
+No JavaScript.
+No third-party analytics.
+Just clean, structured logs and CLI insights.

-📦 No database required.
+📦 File-based, no database required
-📈 Includes real-time CLI tools for tailing logs and comparing traffic.
-🇪🇺 GDPR-friendly and self-contained.
+📈 Real-time CLI tools: live traffic, historical stats, weekly comparisons
+🛡️ GDPR/CCPA friendly by default

 ---